10 Best things to do in Sintra – Complete guide

 Moorish Castle

 Castelo dos Mouros is one of Portugal’s most emblematic and beautiful castles.
-It is camouflaged in the Serra de Sintra between trees and mountains.
-However, on sunny days it has a beautiful view of the Atlantic coast.
+It is camouflaged in the Serra de Sintra between trees and mountains, but on sunny days, it offers a beautiful view of the Atlantic coast.

 The Moors built the castle during the Muslim conquest of the Iberian Peninsula.
 A village was established with houses, castle walls, and silos for storing food and water.